collective/collective.lesscss/README.rst

 Control Panel
 =============

 You can manage the way the LESS resources compile by accessing the LESS resources configlet located at the site setup.
-By default, client-side LESS resources compile mode is enabled.
+By default, client-side LESS resources compile mode and minification are enabled.

 Client side compiling
 =====================